 At a smaller scale, Bovill's 1996 work, Fractal Geometry in Architecture and Design, was the first major exploration of the relationship between fractal geometry and art, music, design and architecture.
 In particular, in this work Bovill demonstrates a mathematical way of measuring and comparing the fractal dimension of several important historical buildings.
 Bovill calculated the fractal dimension of these buildings using an application of Mandelbrot's box-counting technique, to determine the approximate fractal dimension, or characteristic visual complexity, of architectural plans and elevations.
-Bovill's box-counting method has since been employed to calculate the fractal dimension of a range of ancient buildings, including Mesoamerican pyramids (Burkle-Elizondo 2001, Burkle-Elizondo and Valdéz-Cepeda, 2006) and the fractal dimensions of the Doric, Corinthian and Composite orders of architecture (Capo 2004).
+Bovill's box-counting method has since been employed to calculate the fractal dimension of a range of ancient buildings, including Mesoamerican pyramids (Burkle-Elizondo, 2001; Burkle-Elizondo & Valdéz-Cepeda, 2006) and the fractal dimensions of the Doric, Corinthian and Composite orders of architecture (Capo, 2004).
 Sala reproduces Bovill's work on Frank Lloyd Wright's Robie house without any additional interpretation (2002) and Gozubuyuk, Cagdas and Ediz (2006) use the box-counting method to analyse the urban layout and typical buildings of two historical districts of the Turkish cities Istanbul and Mardin.
 Their purpose for the analysis was to use digital design methods to create a new building that might respond to existing architectural "languages" of the districts.
-Other scholars have suggested that the box-counting method could be used to determine if buildings with similar fractal dimensions to natural scenes will be aesthetically preferred by, and reduce the stress of, the general populace (Joye 2007).
+Other scholars have suggested that the box-counting method could be used to determine if buildings with similar fractal dimensions to natural scenes will be aesthetically preferred by, and reduce the stress of, the general populace (Joye, 2007).

 Although many scholars quote Bovill's work it remains, with the exception of Lorenz's (2003) extrapolation, almost completely untested.
-For this reason, this paper is part of an ongoing process of thoroughly assessing Bovill's box-counting method and exploring its usefulness as an analytical method for architecture.
-In the last two years a computational variation of the fractal analysis method has been developed and tested by the authors on the built works of Le Corbusier and Frank Lloyd Wright (Ostwald, Vaughan, Tucker 2008) partially confirming Bovill's original results.
-This computational method has since been used to analyse the domestic architecture of Eileen Gray (Ostwald and Vaughan 2008), Peter Eisenman (Ostwald and Vaughan 2009) and Kazuyo Sejima (Ostwald, Vaughan and Chalup 2009).
-This paper is the first assessment of early evidence provided to support the proposition that the box-counting method might be used to compare nature and architecture.
+However, this paper is part of an ongoing process of thoroughly assessing Bovill's box-counting method and exploring its usefulness as an architectural application.
+In the last two years a computational variation of the fractal analysis method has been developed and tested by the present authors on the built works of Le Corbusier and Frank Lloyd Wright (Ostwald, Vaughan & Tucker, 2008) partially confirming Bovill's original results.
+This computational method has since been used to analyse the domestic architecture of Eileen Gray (Ostwald & Vaughan, 2008), Peter Eisenman (Ostwald & Vaughan, 2009) and Kazuyo Sejima (Ostwald, Vaughan & Chalup, 2009).
+This present paper records the first quantitative analysis of the application of the box-counting method, as a tool to compare nature and architecture, since the mid-1990s (Bechhoefer & Bovill, 1994; Bovill, 1996).